awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 + `lambda:CreateFunction` – to create a new Lambda function\.
 + `rds:AddRoleToDBCluster` – to associate an IAM role with your Aurora DB cluster\.

+The AWS SCT extension pack for Amazon Redshift emulates source data warehouse base functions that are required when applying converted objects to Amazon Redshift\.
+Before you apply your converted code to Amazon Redshift, you must apply the extension pack for Amazon Redshift\.
+To do so, include the `iam:SimulatePrincipalPolicy` action in your IAM policy\.

+AWS SCT uses the IAM Policy Simulator to check the required permissions for installing the Amazon Redshift extension pack\.
+The IAM Policy Simulator can display an error message even if you have correctly configured your \.
+This is a known issue of the IAM Policy Simulator\.
+Also, the IAM Policy Simulator displays an error message when you don't have the `iam:SimulatePrincipalPolicy` action in your IAM policy\.
+In these cases, you can ignore the error message and apply the extension pack using the extension pack wizard\.
+For more information, see [Applying the extension pack](#CHAP_ExtensionPack.DW.Installing)\.

 ## Using the extension pack schema<a name="CHAP_ExtensionPack.Schema"></a>

 When you convert your database or data warehouse schema, AWS SCT adds an additional schema to your target database\.
 This schema implements SQL system functions of the source database that are required when writing your converted schema to your target database\.
 This additional schema is called the extension pack schema\.